stevejay/agora-spacex-test/README.md

 - There is some duplicated element styling, particularly with the buttons.
 A reusable button component could be created to fix this.
 - For simplicity I used the HTML dialog element to show the launch details, but for better tab trapping and focus handling I would switch to dialog library component.
 - I could disable the search and clear buttons if there is no search term in the searchbox.
-- Look for and handle an error response from the server.
+- I could look for and handle any error response from the API.

-## Issues
+- I could map the response from the SpaceX API so that, for example, the property 'date_utc' is mapped to 'dateUtc'.
+This means the property name matches JavaScript conventions.
+That property could also be mapped to a `Date` object.

-- `@typescript-eslint/eslint-plugin` version is locked to v5.33.0 because of [a bug with the latest version](https://github.com/typescript-eslint/typescript-eslint/issues/5525).
+- I could use the query string or hash of the URL to 'store' the search state.
+This would allow deep-linking to particular search results.
+I think this state could be managed using jotai and the `atomWithHash` util.